Official: Feds look at whether train engineer was distracted

 “It’s pretty devastating.
 We’re having a tough time,” said All Aboard Washington executive director Lloyd Flem.

-In 2015, an Amtrak train traveling at twice the 50 mph speed limit ran off the rails along a sharp curve in Philadelphia, killing eight people.
+In 2015, an Amtrak train traveling at twice the 50 mph speed limit derailed along a sharp curve in Philadelphia, killing eight people.
 Investigators concluded the engineer was distracted by reports over the radio of another train getting hit by a rock.

-In September, a judge threw out charges of involuntary manslaughter and reckless endangerment against the engineer, saying the wreck did not appear to rise to a crime.
+In September, a judge threw out charges of involuntary manslaughter and reckless endangerment against the engineer, saying the crash did not appear to rise to a crime.
 Prosecutors are trying to get the case reinstated.

-In the Washington state crash, speed signs were posted 2 miles (3 kilometers) before the speed zone changed, according to Kimberly Reason of Sound Transit, the Seattle-area transit agency that owns the tracks.

-After the Philadelphia wreck, Amtrak agreed to pay $265 million to settle claims filed by victims and their families.
-It has also installed positive train control on all of its track between Boston and Washington.
+Amtrak agreed to pay $265 million to settle claims filed by the victims and their families.
+It has also installed positive train control on all its track between Boston and Washington.

-The NTSB’s Dinh-Zarr said it is too soon to say whether positive train control would have prevented Monday’s tragedy.

 (Copyright (c) 2017 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)